 Tools for customer behavior: Google Analytics, YouTube Analytics, Facebook Audience Insight, Google Trends, Social Rank.

-Tools for social media customer segmentation: Facebook segmentation tool, LinkedIn Targeting Tools, etc.
+Social media customer segmentation tools: Facebook segmentation tool, LinkedIn Targeting Tools, etc.

 This process is about thinking who your audience is and developing a persona to tailor personalized content, products, messages, sales and offers, services, and many more.

 You can create an individual profile based on the data and research you have done, and target the persona with keeping likes and dislikes in your mind.

 Brands use company forms to gather insights on the following attributes of the data: